 Beyond the Procedure: How Bodywork Maximizes the Benefits of Tongue Tie Release

-There’s a great saying in the oral ties community (I say oral ties vs. tongue tie here because you can have more than just a tongue tie - there are other types of ties), “A release is not just a procedure, it’s a process.”
-While the procedure itself addresses the physical restriction limiting proper function, bodywork takes it a step further by addressing the underlying tension and imbalances throughout the entire body.
-Anytime there is a restriction in the body, other areas compensate.
+While the procedure addresses the physical restriction limiting proper function, bodywork takes it a step further by addressing the underlying tension and imbalances throughout the entire body.
+Anytime there is a restriction in one area, other areas compensate.
 If you aren’t addressing the body as a whole, you aren’t truly releasing everything that contributed to the dysfunction that lead you to the release if the first place.
-Not only that, but you could be losing out on additional improvement that you wouldn’t see from the release alone.
+Not only that, but you may miss additional improvements that wouldn’t occur from the release alone.

 Tension can occur: